SKARPG/6_DOF_robot/README.md

 ![Flash size settings](README_images/image-1.png)

 ## RPi program
-RPi works as an inverse kinematic solver.
+Raspberry Pi works as an inverse kinematic solver.
 It receives data via I2C protocol from ESP32 and calculates angles for each servo.
 Then it sends calculated angles back to ESP32.

 In order to get RPi inverse kinematics solver program follow these commands in `Bash` terminal: